Markus Soomets

-Markus Soomets (born 2 March 2000) is an Estonian professional footballer who plays as a midfielder for Meistriliiga club Flora.
+Markus Soomets (born 2 March 2000) is an Estonian professional footballer who plays as a midfielder for Norwegian club Start and the Estonia national team.

 Club career

 On 17 January 2020, he returned from Italy to Estonia and signed a 3-year contract with Flora.

+On 18 December 2024, Soomets signed a contract with Den Bosch in the Netherlands, from 1 January 2025 to 30 June 2026, with club option to extend for one more season.

+On 9 July 2025, Soomets signed a contract with IK Start in the Norwegian First Division.

 International career

 He made his debut for Estonia national football team on 11 November 2020 in a friendly game against Italy.
 He played the full game.